Training Your Miniature Schnauzer Puppy to Swim

 Puppy Swimming in Public Areas

-In many locations, dogs are not allowed on public beaches and around lakes where there is a vast population.
-Usually, though, there are times when dogs are allowed on a beach or around lake areas.
+Dogs are not allowed on public beaches and around lakes where there is a vast population.
+Usually, though, there are times when dogs are permitted on a beach or around lake areas.

-Please never let your dog or puppy, however confident he may be, loose in the water on his own.
-There is nothing more fearful than seeing a dog swim out into the deep water, with no-one nearby.
+Please never let your dog or puppy loose in the water on his own, however confident he may be.
+Nothing is more fearful than seeing a dog swim in the deep water with no one nearby.

-I feel sure you wouldn’t do that, but I have seen it happen and it is frightening.
-Whatever the strength of the dog, they could get way of their depth.
+I am sure you wouldn’t do that, but I have seen it happen, which is frightening.
+Whatever the dog’s strength, the water could get far beyond a safe depth.
 Not a good thought!